Ali-Royal: 1997: four-year-old season

 Kieren Fallon took over took over as Ali-Royal's regular jockey in 1997 and rode the colt in all six of his races.
 On his seasonal debut he started 11/4 favourite for the Group Three Earl of Sefton Stakes over eight and a half furlongs at Newmarket in April.
 After being restrained by Fallon in the early stages he took the lead a furlong and a half from the finish and won by two lengths and a head from Wixim and Amrak Ajeeb.
 Ten days later he was moved up in distance for the ten furlong Gordon Richards Stakes at Sandown Park Racecourse and finished third behind Sasuru and Multicoloured.
 In the Group One Lockinge Stakes at Newbury Racecourse in May he took the lead three furlongs out but was overtaken in the closing stages and finished second, one and a half lengths behind First Island.

 At Royal Ascot in June Ali-Royal started 9/4 favourite for the Queen Anne Stakes which was then a Group Two race.
 After struggling to obtain a clear run and then stumbling when Fallon switched him to the outside he finished third, beaten a neck and one and a quarter lengths by Allied Forces and Centre Stalls.
 The colt next appeared in a minor race at York in July and started second favourite behind the Jersey Stakes runner-up Kahal.
 Fallon tracked the leaders before sending Ali-Royal into the lead a furlong out to win by one and a half lengths from Weet-A-Minute.
 Fallon reportedly said that the colt "won as he liked".

 On 30 July, Ali-Royal was one of nine horses to contest the Sussex Stakes at Goodwood.
 The three-year-old Starborough started favourite ahead of Allied Forces and Among Men with Ali-Royal next in the betting on 13/2.
-The other runners included Air Express (Premio Parioli, Mehl-Mülhens-Rennen), Alhaarth, Gothenberg (Premio Emilio Turati) and Classic Park (Irish 1,000 Guineas).
+The other runners included Air Express (Premio Parioli, Mehl-Mülhens-Rennen), Alhaarth, Gothenburg (Premio Emilio Turati) and Classic Park (Irish 1,000 Guineas).
 In the early stages, Ali-Royal was held up towards the rear of the field as Starborough set the pace before.
 Fallon switched the colt to the outside in the straight and made steady progress, taking the lead a furlong out and winning by three quarters of a length from Starborough.
 Allied Forces took third place ahead of Among Men and Classic Park.